(nirmatrelvir tablets; ritonavir tablets)

 ↑ dabigatran

 Increased bleeding risk with dabigatran.
 Depending on dabigatran indication and renal function, reduce dose of dabigatran or avoid concomitant use.
-Refer to the dabigatran product label for further information.
+Refer to the dabigatran prescribing information for further information.

 apixaban